'Donner & Keil' was a U-boat wolfpack operation off the north-western coast of German-occupied Norway against the RA.59 convoy (20 April/3 May 1944).

 The ocean escort from 28 April to 3 May comprised the escort carrier Fencer, the light anti-aircraft cruiser Diadem, and the destroyers Boadicea, Ulysses, Verulam, Virago, Walker and Whitehall, from 28 April to 4 May the escort carrier Activity and the destroyers Milne, Marne, Matchless, Meteor and Musketeer, and from 8 April to 6 May the destroyers Keppel, Beagle, Inconstant, Westcott and Wrestler, the corvette Lotus and the Canadian frigates Cape Breton, Grou, Outremont and Waskesiu.

 The convoy was located and reported by German air reconnaissance toward 24.00 on the night of 28/29 April, and the 'Donner' and 'Keil' wolfpacks, which were waiting for an eastbound convoy, were deployed against the RA.59 convoy from 30 April.
 After U-307 missed the convoy with a torpedo salvo, U-387 and U-711 made several attacks on the destroyers and ships toward 24.00 on the night of 30/31 April, U-711 sinking the 7,176-ton US William S. Thayer.
 During 1 May U-278, U-307 and U-959 each missed destroyers twice.
-A Fairey Swordfish anti-submarine aeroplane of the FAA’s No. 842 Squadron from Fencer sank U-277 on 1 May and two Swordfish aircraft of the FAA’s No. 842 Squadron sank U-959 and U-674 on 2 May, while U-307 and U-711 again missed the destroyers.
-Early on 3 May U-278 was attacked by two Swordfish and one Grumman Wildcat aircraft, but shot down the last and escaped.
+A Fairey Swordfish single-engined anti-submarine aeroplane of the FAA’s No. 842 Squadron from Fencer sank U-277 on 1 May and two Swordfish aircraft of the FAA’s No. 842 Squadron sank U-959 and U-674 on 2 May, while U-307 and U-711 again missed the destroyers.
+Early on 3 May U-278 was attacked by two Swordfish aircraft and one Grumman Wildcat single-engined fighter, but shot down the last and escaped.